jacobkap/crimebythenumbers/docs/pdf-scraping.md

 # Scraping data from PDFs

-Many government agencies will public reports as PDF files with data in tables embedded within.
+Many government agencies will release reports as PDF files with useful data included as tables in the PDF rather than in a more readily accessible form such as a .csv file.
 This makes it difficult to use as we can't simply load the PDF into R and start working on the data as we've done before.
-We need to take the data inside the PDF and turn it into a format that R can understand, often by In Chapter \@ref(#scrape-table) we will work on grabbing a table from a PDF, in this lesson we will just grab a line of text for the PDF.
-For this lesson we'll use data on officer-involved shootings from the Philadelphia Police Department's website [here](http://www.phillypolice.com/ois/) .
-The site contains information about the shooting such as the location and date - which we will scrape from the page - as well as information inside each shooting's description PDF which we will learn to scrape here.
+We need to take the data inside the PDF and turn it into a format that R can understand.
+In Chapter \@ref(#scrape-table) we will work on grabbing an entire table from a PDF, in this lesson we will just grab a line of text from the PDF.

+For this lesson we'll use data on officer-involved shootings from the Philadelphia Police Department's website available [here](http://www.phillypolice.com/ois/).
+The site contains information about each shooting such as the location and date - which we will scrape from the website - as well as information inside each shooting's descriptive PDF which we will learn to scrape here.

 Our goal here and in the following lessons is to see how the number of officer-involved shootings changed over time and see where in Philadelphia they occurred.
 For this we need two pieces of information: the date each shooting occurred, and the location of each shooting.